Join our mailing list to stay informed!

 For a creditor to mark a default on your credit file, your debt must be more than $150 and at least 60 days overdue.
 They can then initiate collection action and begin the process of marking a default on your credit file.
 If you don't comply within this period and pay the debt, you will receive a default.
 To check if you have received a default on your credit file, you can request a FREE copy of your credit file at mycreditfile.com.au.
 Your credit file will have a record of your debts and list any defaults and judgements against you.

-How Will a Part 9 Debt Agreement Affect Your Credit File?
+How Will a Debt Agreement Affect Your Credit File?

-What Happens Once the Part 9 Debt Agreement is Complete?
+What Happens Once the Debt Agreement is Complete?

-Having completed a Part 9 Debt Agreement means you have fulfilled your obligations within the required timeframe.
+Having completed a Debt Agreement means you have fulfilled your obligations within the required timeframe.
 This can be either through making all of the required agreed repayments on time or by paying out your Debt Agreement early.
-Provided you meet your obligations, your Debt Agreement will be removed from your credit file after 5 years from the day it began (unless your debt agreement is over a longer term).
-Your name will also be removed from the National Personal Insolvency Index (NPII) after 5 years from the date you entered into the Debt Agreement.
+Provided you meet your obligations, your Debt Agreement will be removed from your credit file after 5 years from the day it was accepted (or two years after the agreement is terminated or completed, whichever period is longer).

 A credit file shows financial institutions your financial history so they can determine whether or not you are a good candidate to lend money to.
 As you have been unable to get new loans and debts for the last 5 years, your credit file will have very little information, which can negatively impact your credit score.
 It may take 3-6 months to build your score back up to normal.